Frequently Asked Questions

 Shoulder

-A rotator cuff is a group of four muscles that support the shoulder and scapula.
-They are the prime movers of the humerus(upper arm bone) into the rotation.
-Another prime function of the rotator cuff muscles is to ‘drop the humerus down’ in the joint and allow abduction(movement of the arm away from the body).
-The four muscles comprising the rotator cuff are: Subscapularis, Supraspinatus, Infraspinatus, and Teres Minor.
+The rotator cuff is a group of four muscles that stabilize the shoulder and scapula.
+These muscles are responsible for rotating the humerus (the upper arm bone) and helping to lower the humerus within the joint, allowing for arm abduction (moving the arm away from the body).
+The four muscles of the rotator cuff are the Subscapularis, Supraspinatus, Infraspinatus, and Teres Minor.

 Elbow